 - Early yaws — About three to five weeks after a person is exposed to yaws, a raspberry-like bump appears on the skin, commonly on the legs or buttocks.
 This bump, sometimes called a frambesioma or mother yaw, will gradually grow larger and form a thin yellow crust.
 The area can itch, and there can be swollen lymph nodes (swollen glands) nearby.
 The bump usually heals on its own within six months, and it often leaves a scar.

-Late yaws — Late yaws develops in only about 10% of people who are infected with yaws.
+- Late yaws — Late yaws develops in only about 10% of people who are infected with yaws.
 It begins at least five years after early yaws starts, and it can cause severe damage to the skin, bones and joints, especially in the legs.
 Late yaws also can cause a form of facial disfiguration called gangosa or rhinopharyngitis mutilans as it attacks and destroys parts of the nose, upper jaw, palate (roof of mouth) and part of the throat called the pharynx.
 If there is swelling around the nose, a person with late yaws can have headaches, nasal discharge.
-The faces of people with late yaws can develop an appearance called goundou.
+The

 Symptoms of yaws include: